cooleo7/cooleo7.github.io/_posts/2022-12-25-customers segmentation.markdown

 ---
 layout: post
-title:  Bank customers segmentation using K-means depediong on features, meanshift,GMM, and RFM
+title:  Bank customers segmentation using K-means depending on features
 date: 2023-01-07 10:01:35 +0300
 image:  07.jpg
 tags:
 ---
 This project is the bank customers segmentation using __k-means.__ This dataset can be downloaded <a href="[https://www.kaggle.com/datasets/tanishaj225/loancsv/code?datasetId=1198164](https://www.kaggle.com/datasets/shivamb/bank-customer-segmentation/data)">here</a>.

 The goal of this project is finding out the importance of features extraction for calssification problem.
-The project will be consist of 4 parts:
+The project will be consist of 3 parts:
 * EDA - Data preprocessing
 * Method explanation